Greek Islands Cruise

 Guided Hike; Moni Hozoviotissis; Greek Dancing

 Many travelers list Amorgos among the most beautiful islands in the Aegean.
 Blessed with a dramatic landscape, classic white-washed sugar cube architecture and blue-domed churches, it is the island destination of your traveling imaginations.
 The long thin island looks like the rugged, spiny back of an undulating sea serpent emerging from the Aegean.
 Rugged cliffs plunge into the sea on the south coast and golden beaches dot the north.
 The beautiful, unspoiled Hora (main town) is as picturesque as any in the Cyclades.
 Spreading like a white tissue across the island’s rocky crown, it boasts several windmills and is topped with a castle ruin.
 But the true gem of Amorgos is an impossibly alluring monastery.
 The magnificent 11th century Moni Hozoviotissis is a bright white building defying gravity as it clings precariously to a sheer cliff above the waves.
 The monastery is difficult to get to on foot, but we have the luxury of creating our own front row seat – the deck of the B&BII.
+We'll have our first dinner in a local taverna followed by a traditional Greek dancing lesson.

 Day 9 Santorini 9/20